Communications Course Descriptions

 COMM 4080 Sports Journalism (3).
 The aim of this course is to develop skills in writing, editing, reporting, announcing, and interviewing in the production of multimedia sports reports, sports talk and play-by-play/color commentary.
 In this course students will learn to gather, edit and report information at the various campus media.
 A professional resume disk will result from coursework.

-4150 Video Field Production (3) Building on skills learned in prior production classes, this course provides students with theory and intensive experience in single-camera, on-location video production and editing.
+COMM 4150 Visual Storytelling II (3) Building on skills learned in prior production classes, this course provides students with theory and intensive experience in single-camera, on-location video production and editing.
 Students work in teams to complete at least three major production projects, including pre-production, production, and post-production phases.
 Finished projects are expected to be of portfolio quality.
-Prerequisite: COMM 2640
+Prerequisite: COMM 2640, COMM 3140.

 COMM 4245 Health Communication Campaigns (3) Focuses on the step by step design, implementation, evaluation, and critique of health communication programs designed to change behavior.
 Students create actual mini-campaigns and use the simulation SCOPE to develop these hypothetical campaigns.
 Prerequisites: COMM 3340 Health Communication